knutmerket/anheituan/content/pages/joining_a_buy.md

 1. You tell me what you'd like and where you want it shipped.
 2. I calculate:
     - Product total
-    - Shipping cost + service fees via [shipforwarder.com](https://www.shipforwarder.com)
+    - Shipping cost (I use [shipforwarder.com](https://www.shipforwarder.com))
-    - Any PayPal fees I incur (forwarding payment to Shipforwarder)
-3. I send you a breakdown and the total cost in **USD**.
+3. I send you a breakdown and the total cost in **USD**, as well as a [Stripe payment link](https://stripe.com/en-no/payments/payment-links) that you can use to pay if you're happy with the total cost.
-4. If you’re happy with it, you pay to the same email address via PayPal.

 ---

 ### 📦 Shipping Info Needed

-If you're ready to make a claim or request a shipping quote, please include this info in your email:
+Please include this info in your email:

 **Recipient (full name):**
 **Street:**